w3c/wai-curricula/content/designer/images.md

 * provide appropriate text alternatives for images included in the design phase, such as logos or graphical components
 * provide text that allows users to identify graphical interactive elements such as links or menu items
 * describe alternative ways to convey information presented in text, such as using graphics, color, or shapes
-* create designs that allow to provide accurate descriptions for components such as charts or infographics
+* create designs that allow to provide accurate descriptions for components such as charts or diagrams
 * identify related requirements for developers to ensure alternatives and descriptions are programmatically associated to their corresponding component

 ## Competencies